My “Now” page is where I share stuff I’ve enjoyed recently, in the hopes that you’ll find something you’ll enjoy too.

 Shades of the poppier sides of Guided by Voices and Ty Segall, plus some straight-up low-fi pop and odd instrumentals, from a Chicago indie stalwart.
 If you care about songcraft and vibe, but you’re not married to a single style, and your tastes are in any way influenced by ‘80s music, you’ll probably love this.
 Lust is a recording engineer, so it sounds terrific on headphones.

 This is from 1992, and I was pleasantly surprised to find that it’s appeared on Bandcamp.
-I took a flyer on Sweatertongue, based on the blurb in the Ajax Records catalog, which at that time was a multi-page booklet that arrived in the actual mail.
+I took a flyer on Sweatertongue based on the blurb in the Ajax Records catalog, which at that time was a multi-page booklet that arrived in the actual mail.
 It ended up being one of my favorite records of all time.
 It’s a little like if Sonic Youth and Slint had invented Mogwai, and frankly, I would have been fine if instrumental post-rock followed this vector instead of the quiet/loud/quiet formula that it’s largely turned into.
-Go straight to “Immortality,” a song which was my go-to closer for mix-tapes back in the day.
+Go straight to “Immortality,” a song which was my go-to mix-tape closer back in the day.

 (I link to Bandcamp whenever possible, since it’s the platform that returns the most money to the artists.)